Skip to main content

 api.runImport('My-Budget', run);

 Note: it's important that addTransactions is used here.
 You want to use it instead of importTransactions when dumping raw data into Actual.
-The former will not run the reconciliation process (which dedupes transactions), and won't create the other side of transfer transactions, and more.
-If you use importTransactions it may adjust your data in ways that don't match the data your importing.
+The former will not run the reconciliation process (which deduplicates transactions), and won't create the other side of transfer transactions, and more.
+If you use importTransactions it may adjust your data in ways that don't match the data you’re importing.

 Methods

-These are the two public methods that you can use.
+These are the public methods that you can use.
 The API also exports low-level functions like init, send, disconnect, and loadBudget if you want to manually manage the connection.
-You can read the source to learn about those methods.
+You can read the source to learn about those methods (search for export const lib).

 You can find your budget id in the "Advanced" section of the settings page.